Ten Tragic Days: 13–15 February: Wilson's actions, Madero's response, Senators' actions

 On February 13, the battle continued, and the relative positions of the combatants remained unchanged.
 But distressing conditions increased in parts of the city within range of the fire.
 Ambassador Wilson told Pedro Lascuráin, Madero's minister of foreign relations, that Madero ought to resign; as reported to Sec.
 Knox.
 Ambassador Wilson's language became: "Public opinion, both Mexican and foreign, holds the Federal Government responsible for these conditions."

 On February 15, Ambassador Wilson requested the British, German and Spanish ministers to come to the embassy.
 He did not invite the other members of the diplomatic corps.
 He reported to Secretary Knox: "We considered the question of making direct representation to Madero relating to his resignation to save further bloodshed and possible international complications.
-The opinion of my assembled colleagues was unanimous and clear that we should at once, even without instructions, take this action to terminiate the intolerable situation" and turn over the executive power to Congress.
+The opinion of my assembled colleagues was unanimous and clear that we should at once, even without instructions, take this action to terminate the intolerable situation" and turn over the executive power to Congress.
 The Spanish minister was designated to visit the National Palace and inform the President of this unanimous opinion of these diplomats that he should resign.
 President Madero replied to the Spanish Minister that he did not recognize the right of diplomatists accredited to a nation to interfere in its domestic affairs; he called attention to the fact, which he feared some of the diplomatists had somehow overlooked, that he was the constitutional President of Mexico, and declared that his resignation would plunge the country into political chaos.
 He said might be killed, but he would not resign.
 Madero sent an angry message to U.S. President Taft.
 Taft had denied Ambassador Wilson plenary powers to act in Mexico, so Wilson's actions were as if he had such powers.
 Taft replied that President Madero must have misunderstood the message, that there was no imminent armed intervention from the U.S.